 Injection Site Reactions

-In the pooled safety population, injection site reactions (e.g., injection site erythema, injection site swelling, injection site pain) occurred at a rate of 3.3% in patients treated with TEZSPIRE compared with 2.7% in patients treated with placebo.
+In the pooled safety population (PATHWAY and NAVIGATOR), in which TEZSPIRE or placebo was administered using the vial by a healthcare provider, injection site reactions (e.g., injection site erythema, injection site swelling, injection site pain) occurred at a rate of 3.3% in patients treated with TEZSPIRE compared with 2.7% in patients treated with placebo.

 No formal drug interaction studies have been performed with TEZSPIRE.

-Hypersensitivity reactions (e.g., rash and allergic conjunctivitis) can occur following administration of TEZSPIRE [see CONTRAINDICATIONS and ADVERSE REACTIONS].
+Hypersensitivity reactions were observed in the clinical trials (e.g., rash and allergic conjunctivitis) following the administration of TEZSPIRE.
+Postmarketing cases of anaphylaxis have also been reported [see CONTRAINDICATIONS and ADVERSE REACTIONS].
 These reactions can occur within hours of administration, but in some instances have a delayed onset (i.e., days).
 In the event of a hypersensitivity reaction, consider the benefits and risks for the individual patient to determine whether to continue or discontinue treatment with TEZSPIRE.

 Acute Asthma Symptoms Or Deteriorating Disease